 Without any other incentive than strategic to store, and in a perfectly symmetric setting, this paper shows that it is possible to observe positive level of inventories and asymmetric market shares at the equilibrium of a two-period Cournot oligopolistic market, no matter the finite number of firms in competition.
 The rationale for storing lies in the fact that inventories may be used to exert some market share leadership, but at the cost of reduced margins.
 The main intuition is that by dumping the cost of production of inventories in first period, firms obtain an endogenous but fixed capacity from which they can sell at zero marginal cost in second period.
-This marginal cost advantage translates into the search for leadership in our setting of oligopolistic quantity competition with perfect substitutes: firms choose a level of inventories such that their market share is increased compared to the static situation, competition is fiercer than when storage is impossible or the interaction is static, and concentration is also larger.
-The number of firms that store at equilibrium varies with the number of firms in competition, but as some firms store before selling while the others produce and sell simultaneously, our paper suggests that "make-to-stock" and "make-to-order" organizations of the operations may co-exist at the Nash equilibrium of an oligopolistic interaction on the final market.
-Finally an example illustrates the fact that observing larger industry inventories and a larger number of firms storing is more likely under an oligopolistic market structure than under market structures closer to the duopoly or to perfect competition: the number of firms storing and the aggregate inventories are non monotonic in the number of market participants.
+This marginal cost advantage translates into the search for leadership in our setting of oligopolistic quantity competition with perfect substitutes: firms choose a level of inventories such that their market share is increased compared to the static situation, aggregate sales are larger than when storage is impossible or the interaction is static, and the Herfindhal-Hirschman Index is also larger.
+The number of firms which store at equilibrium varies with the number of firms in competition, but as some firms store before selling while the others produce and sell simultaneously, our